 The District's financial future is not without challenges.
 The nature of school funding in Ohio severely restricts the growth in the District's operating revenues and requires the District to periodically seek additional funds from the taxpayers to offset rising operating costs.
 The Oberlin voters continue to show their support for the schools as illustrated with the passage of new and replacement levies.
-In light of the current economic circumstances and continued uncertainty relative to Covid Pandemic and foundation funding from the State, the District should not face funding challenges over the next three years if renewals pass.
+In light of the current economic circumstances and continued uncertainty relative to Covid Pandemic and foundation funding from the State, the District should not face operating funding challenges over the next three years.
+The District will be trying to fund a new 6-12 building over the next five years.
 The District is monitoring all funding scenarios.
 In addition to the problem of limited growth in revenue, school districts are faced with the challenge of losing traditional sources of tax revenue through the Ohio General Assembly legislative actions.
 In June 1999, the Ohio General Assembly passed House Bill 284 that will phase-out, over a period of 25 years, the taxation on business inventories.
 In June 2005, the General Assembly accelerated the phase-out of the inventory tax with HB 66.
 This tax has been completely phased out.
 Financial aid from the State of Ohio through the State Foundation Program has been declining as a major source of operating revenue for the District.
 Because the District is considered a wealthy district in terms of property values, it receives a relatively small amount of revenue from the State to fund operating expenses.
 As a result of the challenges mentioned above, the District's administration continues to carefully plan its expenditures to provide adequate resources to meet student needs over the next several years.